 I’ve found that the single most helpful factor for me has been muscle stretching, which I practice to this day to avoid knee discomfort.
 Tight muscles pull the tendons and cause them to track poorly through the knee joint, rubbing on rough spots and causing inflammation.
 Of the many stretching exercises that might assist knee pain, I have settled on two basic stretches that are quick and simple.

 Believe it or not, simply touching your toes, or as close as you can get, works wonders.
 Keep your knees slightly bent, and try to touch your toes.
 Feel your hamstrings complain about it, and hold the position for at least ten seconds to push past muscular elasticity.
 Don’t bounce.
 Straighten up and do it again.
 The more and longer the better, but I find even a token stretch is of great benefit.
-My physiotherapist says 30 seconds is needed to properly stretch a muscle, but who has that sort of time these days!
+A physiotherapist told me that 30 seconds is needed to properly stretch a muscle, but who has that sort of time these days!

 To balance the hamstring stretch, pull on your quads by grasping your left foot with your left hand and tugging the foot up and back towards your shoulder.
 You’ll feel the quad complain and you’ll probably reach for something to lean against with the other hand so you don’t topple over.
 Hold the stretch for at least ten seconds, let go and repeat with the other foot and hand.
 Do several sets if possible.
 Better still, alternate these stretches with touching your toes.